A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Covariate Adjustment

 \section{Covariate Adjustment}

-Paired randomized experiments are designed to improve precision and covariate-balance.
+Paired experiments are intended to improve precision and covariate-balance.
 However, imbalance in prognostic characteristics can remain since there may be few pairs and it is difficult to perfectly align covariates within pairs.
-Thus it is unlikely that $B_i = 0$ (\ref{eq:decomp}), and therefore covariate adjustment can provide precision gains in pCRTs \citep{fogarty_regression-assisted_2018, wang_model-robust_2023, fda_adjusting_2023}.
-As discussed in the previous section, adjusting with the covariates used to form pairs could also overcome the bias-variance trade-off between the baseline estimators.
+Therefore, covariate adjustment can provide precision gains in pCRTs \citep{fogarty_regression-assisted_2018, wang_model-robust_2023, fda_adjusting_2023}.

-In addition to the typical baseline covariates we may think of, \cite{middleton_unbiased_2015} and \cite{su_model-assisted_2021} note that the cluster sizes can be a useful covariate in CRT analysis.
-The baseline estimators rely only on the cluster sizes insofar as to weight the cluster-aggregated outcomes.
-However, \cite{middleton_unbiased_2015} and \cite{su_model-assisted_2021} use the cluster size as a covariate to adjust the Horvitz-Thompson estimator, noting that the cluster size is a highly descriptive covariate for cluster-total outcomes.
-The cluster size may also be predictive of cluster-mean outcomes, so it could be a worthwhile covariate to include in any adjustment.
-The cluster sizes are likely available to the analyst, so adjusting by the cluster size can be a first step to improving precision beyond that of the baseline estimators.
+Further, the estimation framework presented in the previous section provides insight into how covariate adjustment can potentially alleviate the bias-variance trade-off of various estimators of the ATE with pCRTs.
+It is often likely that an analyst has access to some set of covariates that explain the same variability in experimental outcomes that is mitigated by pair matching, such as the (common) setting where pairs of clusters were formed by matching on baseline covariates.
+Because these covariates capture the same information that is gained from the paired structure, using them for covariate adjustment with the LAI or LOO estimators (H\'ajek and LOO-MI respectively) could potentially result in precision similar to the LOI estimators (AMW and WLS-P) with much smaller (or no) bias.

 For the remainder of this section, we describe methods for covariate adjustment to analyze pCRTs.